C.D. Irapuato: First reappearance

-2002–03 Promotion
+2002–03 promotion

-In the 2003 season Irapuato makes it to the 2002-03 promotional final against Clausura 2003 champions and arch rivals Club Leon.
-The first leg was played on 18 June 2003 Irapuato won the Clasico del Bajio and the first game in Leon's home 2–1 with a goal from Ariel González and an own goal from Gorsd, the second leg was played in Irapuato and in the last moments of the game Josias Ferreira scores a goal ending the game 1–0 and returning Irapuato to the Primera División.
+In the 2003, season Irapuato made it to the 2002-03 promotional final against Clausura 2003 champions and arch rivals León.
+The first leg was played on June 18, 2003 when Irapuato won the Clásico del Bajío and the first game in Leon's home 2–1 with a goal from Ariel González and an own goal from Gorsd, the second leg was played in Irapuato and in the last moments of the game Josias Ferreira scores a goal ending the game 1–0 and returning Irapuato to the Primera División.

 Second disappearance

-After Clausura 2004, Irapuato with 6 wins, 8 ties and 5 losses with a total of 26 points.
-They announced the club was relocated to Colima.
-But the federation reduced the league from 20 to 18 teams, Irapuato join Querétaro to dissolved their teams.
+After the Clausura 2004, Irapuato ended up with 6 wins, 8 ties and 5 losses with a total of 26 points.
+It was announced that the club was sold and relocated to the city of Colima, Colima, but the FMF reduced the league from 20 to 18 teams, and Irapuato was joined with Querétaro to dissolve both of those teams.